jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment2-testreport.md

 - generateImpl, create an implication of the given form and another random property
 - generateEquiv, create an equivalence of the given form and another random property

 The function that we use is randomly chosen with equal probabilities.
 There is a change of 0.5 that the whole generateValidForm function will be applied on the resulting form.
-Note that this function could be replaced by a QuickCheck test using a valid proposition generator, we implement this in Assignment 4 in the function `randomForm`
+Note that this function could be replaced by a QuickCheck test using a valid proposition generator, we implemented this in Assignment 4 in the function `randomForm`

 The random valid proposition test can be executed with the following command:
 ```